Everything You Need to Know About Texas Corporations:

 For the fastest filing time (2 business days), file online or in person.
 If you file by mail, it could take 5-7 business days to receive your stamped copy back in the mail.

 If you hire Northwest to start your corporation, we file online and typically have your Texas corporation formed within 2 days.

 Does a Texas corporation need a business license?

-The state doesn’t require a general business license.
-Instead, the licenses and permits you need will depend on what you do and where you’re doing business.
+There’s no general, statewide business license required in Texas, but the licenses and permits you need will depend on what you do and where you’re doing business.

-For instance, most businesses will need a Texas Sales Tax Permit, which is required to sell tangible goods or services in the state.
+Most Texas businesses need a Texas Sales Tax Permit, which is required to sell tangible goods or services in the state.
 Different cities and counties have their own specific licensing requirements as well.
-El Paso, for example, issues a variety of licenses for businesses such as laundries, flea markets, spas and tattoo studios.
+El Paso, for example, issues a variety of licenses for businesses such as laundries, flea markets, spas, and tattoo studios.

 For some license applications you may need an EIN or a certified copy of your Certificate of Formation.
 At Northwest, we can streamline the process and get these for you—simply add on these items during checkout.

 What is a foreign Texas corporation?

 A corporation formed outside of Texas—but which conducts business in the state—is considered a foreign Texas corporation.
 For example, if you incorporated in Arkansas but decide to open a storefront in Texas, you would be a foreign Texas corporation.
 This also means you would need to register with the state by filing an Application for Registration with the Texas Secretary of State.
 Foreign corporations are required to file the Texas Annual Report and a state franchise tax as well.

 Can Northwest help me form a nonprofit corporation?